hillarioh/The-next-web-clone/README.md

 > A clone of famous THE NEXT WEB website to practice and complete assignment at microverse with collabration of two developers you will find the profile below.
 We created a fully resposive website using Vanilla Css and Html.

+The original website of The Next Web [Link](https://thenextweb.com/)

 ![screenshot](./Images/screenshot.png)

 ## Built With